SPARQL: Features

-Unlike relational databases, the object column is heterogeneous: the object data type, if not an URI, is usually implied (or specified in the ontology) by the predicate value.
+Unlike relational databases, the object column is heterogeneous: the object data type, if not a URI, is usually implied (or specified in the ontology) by the predicate value.
 Literal nodes carry type information consistent with the underlying XSD namespace including signed and unsigned short and long integers, single and double precision floats, datetime, penny-precise decimal, Boolean, and string.
 Triple store implementations on traditional relational databases will typically store the value as a string and a fourth column will identify the real type.
 Polymorphic databases such as MongoDB and SQLite can store the native value directly into the object field.

 Thus, SPARQL provides a full set of analytic query operations such as JOIN, SORT, AGGREGATE for data whose schema is intrinsically part of the data rather than requiring a separate schema definition.
 However, schema information (the ontology) is often provided externally, to allow joining of different datasets unambiguously.
 In addition, SPARQL provides specific graph traversal syntax for data that can be thought of as a graph.

 The example below demonstrates a simple query that leverages the ontology definition foaf ("friend of a friend").

 Specifically, the following query returns names and emails of every person in the dataset: